FINTLabs/fint-model/README.md

 ```

 The downloaded XMI file is put in the `$HOME/.fint-model/.cache`.
 If you don't use the
-`force` flag and the file exists in the temp directory it uses this one.
+`force` flag and the file exists in the cache directory it uses this one.

 ## Install